 Jack and I look at each other and smile.

 Coach lets us leave.
 In the hall, ‘Gator asks, “What’s y’all smilin’ ‘bout in there?”

 “Oh, we know what kinda girlfriend ya needs, ‘Gator.”

 “We ain’t tellin’ ‘til y’all figures it out yerself.”

-He put both of us in arm locks.
+He puts both of us in arm locks.
 “I could beat it out o’ you’s.”

 “Naw, ‘Gator we’d jist tell ever’one you’s jealous of Jack for replacing you as my boyfriend,” I josh him.

 “Grrr,” and then he laughs.
 “Y’all is too much fun.”

 Our busy day ends up with the nightly ‘Waltons’ calling back and forth.
-It was the reason we all leave our bedroom doors open.
+It’s the reason we all leave our bedroom doors open.

 “Good night, Jim Bob,” they called out.

 “Good night, Mary Ellen,” we both respond.

 “Good night, John Boy,” they add to the routine.

 We both giggle and poke each other at the change.

 “Whatcha y’all laughing ‘bout?”
 Angie calls out.